DRSY/MAML_CP_VAE/README.md

 # MAML_CP_VAE
-This repo contains Pytorch implementation of the paper ST2:Small-data Text Style Transfer via Multi-task Meta-Learning.
-Up to now only CP-VAE version is contained, CrossAlign and VAE versions will be updated soom.
+This repository contains Pytorch implementation of the paper ST2:Small-data Text Style Transfer via Multi-task Meta-Learning.
+Up to now only CP-VAE version is contained, CrossAlign and VAE versions will be updated soon.

 ## Dependencies
 - torch==1.3.1